AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 If at any time you are in need of a full build, it is recommended to run `$ npm run ciBuild`.
 This will simulate a Travis config build.

-Remember, `ciBuild` and the `.travis.yml` config is separate.
+Remember, `ciBuild` and the `.travis.yml` config file is separate.
 If you update the `package.json` with additional build steps, this will need to be added to both the `ciBuild` and the `.travis.yml` file.